300 Schools- 30,000 Students

 - Team up with other schools who are also taking part in the challenge - skype in Irish

-This year, for the first time, a different package will be available for primary schools as well as additional support to help teachers:
+This year, a different package will be available for primary schools as well as additional support to help teachers:

 1. A new phrasebook aimed specifically at primary school students